Ranked: The TV moments that received the most Ofcom complaints this year

 People were not happy with Prince Philip’s death

-The staff at Ofcom must be clocking in hours of overtime right now as it seems this year’s TV is receiving thousands upon thousands of complaints.
+The staff at Ofcom must be clocking in hours of overtime right now as it seems this year’s TV shows are receiving thousands upon thousands of complaints.
 Whether it’s Love Island, Meghan and Harry’s interview or a questionable Channel 5 documentary, the Ofcom complaints just keep on coming.
-But what are the most complained about moments of 2021 so far?
+But what are the most complained about moments of 2021?

 But it’s not just ITV.
 Channel 4, GB News and the BBC have all found themselves with viewers complaining in their thousands over their programmes.

-These are the TV moments to have received the most Ofcom complaints in 2021 so far:
+These are the TV moments to have received the most Ofcom complaints in 2021:

 Kicking off the top most complained about Ofcom moments of 2021 is This Morning’s interview with influencer Oli London who “identifies as Korean”.